Tarun, Ayodhya

-Tarun is a town in Bikapur tehsil, Faizabad district in the Indian state of Uttar Pradesh, India.
+Tarun is a town in Bikapur tehsil, Ayodhya district in the Indian state of Uttar Pradesh, India.
 Tarun is 30 km south of district headquarters Ayodhya city.

-Tarun is also a block in Faizabad district.
+Tarun is also a block in Ayodhya district.
 There is a police station in Tarun.
 Tarun is a part of Goshainganj Vidhan Sabha constituency and Ambedkar Nagar Lok Sabha constituency.

 Transport

 Road

-Tarun is well connected with nearby cities Faizabad, Ayodhya, Sultanpur and Akbarpur.
+Tarun is well connected with nearby cities Ayodhya, Sultanpur and Akbarpur.
 And also Goshainganj, Bikapur, Bhadarsa, Haiderganj, Masodha and Chaure Bazar towns are the nearby towns from Tarun, Ayodhya.

 Railway

-Goshainganj, Faizabad Junction, Ayodhya Junction and Chaure Bazar are the nearby railway stations from Tarun.
+Goshainganj, Ayodhya Junction, Faizabad Junction, and Chaure Bazar are the nearby railway stations from Tarun.

 Air

-Maryada Purushottam Shri Ram International Airport (Ayodhya) is the nearest airport from Tarun, Ayodhya.
+Ayodhya Airport in Ayodhya is the nearest airport from Tarun.